Ricci solitons of three-dimensional Lorentzian Bianchi-Cartan-Vranceanu spaces: Ricci solitons on Lorentzian Bianchi-Cartan-Vranceanu spaces

 (b) Now, suppose that $\mu \neq 0$.
 Set $f=\delta A$ and $\Delta =\lambda \mu \left( 2\mu +\frac{\lambda ^{2}}{2}\right) .$ Then Equations (\ref{43}) and (\ref{44}) imply

 If we integrate (\ref{46}) with respect to $y$, we get

 and if we integrate (\ref{46}) with respect to $x$, we obtain

 where $\alpha $ and $\beta $ are smooth functions.
-Remark that if $\mu <0,$ we have $arctanh$ instead of $arctan$ in the above equations.
-Differentiating (\ref{48}) by $x$ and (\ref{49}) by $y$, replacing into (\ref{47}), we deduce that there is a solution if and only if $\Delta =0,$ that is, if $\mu =-\frac{\lambda ^{2}}{4 }<0.\ $This shows that when $\mu >0$ the solution does not exist which proves the statement Theorem \ref{Theorem} (i).
+Remark that if $\mu <0,$ we have $arctanh$ instead of $arctan.$ Differentiating (\ref{48}) by $x$ and (\ref{49}) by $y$, replacing into (\ref{47}), we deduce that there is a solution if and only if $\Delta =0,$ that is, if $\mu =-\frac{\lambda ^{2}}{4 }<0.\ $This shows that when $\mu >0$ the solution does not exist which proves the statement Theorem \ref{Theorem} (i).
 Moreover, we occur that

 Thus, if $\mu >0$ Equation (\ref{31}) has no solution and if $\mu <0$ it is satisfied only for $\mu =-\frac{\lambda ^{2}}{4}.$ Then, from (\ref{45}), we obtain the corresponding solutions as follows: